Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Introduction

 Recent observations have increasingly detected AGN activity in dwarf galaxies \citep{Satyapal2007, Reines2013, Moran2014, Baldassare2017, Mezcua2024}.
-Nevertheless, the role of AGN feedback in dwarf galaxies remains poorly understood.
+Nevertheless, the role of AGN feedback in dwarf galaxies is even less well understood.
 Some observations suggest that AGN feedback in dwarfs may suppress star formation or even quench galaxies \citep{Penny2018, Manzano-King2019}.
 Additionally, numerous simulations of dwarf galaxies report that AGN feedback can suppress star formation to varying degrees \citep{Koudmani2019, Koudmani2022, Sharma2023, Arjona-Galvez2024, Bi2025}.
-However, \cite{Schutte2022} demonstrated that AGN feedback can trigger star formation in a nearby starburst dwarf galaxy Henize 2-10.
-Previous studies of positive AGN feedback have primarily focused on massive galaxies \citep{Ishibashi2012, Silk2013, Zubovas2013, Ishibashi2013}, with few theoretical works providing detailed analysis in dwarf galaxies.
-In massive galaxies, shock waves generated by AGN winds, jets, and radiation can compress cold, dense gas and subsequently trigger star formation.
-This phenomenon is also observed in the dwarf galaxy Henize 2-10, where the AGN-driven outflow compresses the cold gas and triggers star formation \citep{Schutte2022}.
-Turbulence-induced mixing of the gas promoted by AGN feedback can also enhance the star formation \citep{Colman2025}.
-While star formation in these simulations of massive galaxies is locally enhanced, our work reveals that AGN feedback in dwarfs can enhance star formation on a global scale.
+However, observational evidence from \cite{Schutte2022} demonstrates that AGN-driven outflow can trigger star formation in a nearby starburst dwarf galaxy Henize 2-10. \cite{Hazenfratz2025} also finds modest star formation enhancement due to AGN feedback in isolated simulations.
+The impact of AGN feedback on star formation remains uncertain in both massive and dwarf galaxies, likely depending on factors such as feedback strength, ISM properties, and timescale.
+In massive galaxies, AGN feedback is generally negative on global scales, although spatially localized positive feedback can occur.
+Numerical simulations have shown that AGN-driven outflows can enhance star formation in local regions or on short timescales, particularly in disk-like ISM where feedback pressurizes dense gas and promotes clump formation \citep{Gaibler2012, Dugan2017,Mukherjee2018, Mercedes2023}.
+In this work, we demonstrate that AGN feedback can instead be globally positive in starburst dwarf galaxies.
+The key physical reason is that lower black hole masses drive relatively mild outflows that compress the dense ISM without expelling it, while the high gas densities in the starburst environment ensure efficient radiative cooling that rapidly converts shocked gas into star-forming conditions.
+Although this behavior may not be universal to all dwarf galaxies, our results suggest that it is a natural outcome in gas-rich starburst systems with efficient cooling and moderate AGN feedback.